Frequently Asked Questions

 Yes.

-The library offers passes to several area museums to Hopedale residents.
+The library offers passes to several area museums.

 We are grateful to the Friends of the Hopedale Library, Hopedale Cultural Council, Hopedale Foundation and Hopedale Technologies for their generous support.